cursor86/Pay-check-AU/article-5-crypto-tax.md

 What is generally **not** a taxable event:
 - Buying crypto with AUD (you're acquiring, not disposing)
 - Transferring crypto between your own wallets
-- HODLing (simply holding crypto that increases in value — no tax until you sell)
+- HODLing (simply holding crypto that increases in value — no tax until you sell).

 ---